Q: Why should I participate in the Semester in D.C. Program?

 Q: What are the Policy Colloquium and the other Policy Track classes?

-The policy colloquium is an every-other-week meeting with the other students in the Policy Track and with policy practitioners.
+The policy colloquium is a series of periodic meetings with the other students in the Policy Track and with policy practitioners.
 As in the DC Seminar, you’ll write reflection journals, engage in round-table discussions with your peers, and meet with your alumni mentor.
 Unlike in the DC Seminar, you will not write a final research paper.
-At most meetings, GSPIA and Law alumni who work in policy-related jobs will visit to talk about their work and career paths and to offer advice on your interests.
+At some meetings, GSPIA and Law alumni who work in policy-related jobs will visit to talk about their work and career paths and to offer advice on your interests.

 Lobbying and Advocacy teaches you hands-on advocacy skills through a series of in-class and out-of-class assignments.
 You will also meet with Congressional staff, lobbyists, and other advocates and learn about their work.
 This class culminates in a presentation to a hypothetical client on a current policy issue.